Project Staff

 Former Staff

 Betül Özturan is a PhD student at the Political Science Department at Brandeis University.
-Before coming to Brandeis, she had her MA from University of Konstanz and Charles University on Political Science and International Security Studies; and her BA in Political Science from Bogazici University.
-She joined the Western Jihadism Project in the fall of 2021 as a research assistant.
-Her interests are political violence, civil wars, and terrorism.
+Before coming to Brandeis, she earned an MA from University of Konstanz and Charles University in political science and international security studies.
+She holds a BA in political science from Bogazici University.
+She joined the Western Jihadism Project in fall 2021 as a research assistant.
+Her interests are political violence, civil wars and terrorism.

 Caleb Gray